 Metaphysics is sometimes a metaphor for a circumstance that we can’t explain.
 Proven and a relative to current technology.
 Einstein certainly wasn’t far from the truth, as he queried, and ‘predicted’ we will become “a race of generational idiots.”

 “I fear the day that technology will surpass our human interaction.
 The world will have a generation of idiots.”- Albert Einstein

-It’s the gravity that attracts our social behavior, whether we accept it or not, it’s actually the quiver to our new reality.
+It’s the gravity that attracts our social behavior, whether we accept it or not, it’s the quiver to our new reality.
 Is this bad?
 Is digital technology the new generational culture of the twenty-first century?
-Are we really socially inept?
-Perhaps, but then it depends on how we perceive our outlook on basic fundamentals of the modern age.
+Are we socially inept?
+Perhaps, but then it depends on how we perceive our outlook on fundamentals of the modern age.

-The world has become closer, photos are instant, and information is the wealth of any responsible aspiring individual.
+The world has become closer, photos are instant, and the information is the wealth of any responsible aspiring individual.
 I disagree.
 I don’t think we are a new generation of idiots, a little irresponsible most definitely, socially aware – yes.
 Lonely, I don’t think so, but idiots - DEFINITELY NOT!

-So, to those who constantly qualify social media as a weakness in our lifestyle, think about the abundance of knowledge, the array of constructive criticism, and the genuine, heartfelt messages, as so many of us are more comfortable reaching out to a society that indulges in healthy debate.
+So, to those who consistently qualify social media as a weakness in our lifestyle, think about the abundance of knowledge, the array of constructive criticism, and the genuine, heartfelt messages, as so many of us are more comfortable reaching out to a society that indulges in healthy debate.

 Never stop questioning your beliefs.
 Your core values make you an individual.
 It’s your standards that create your personable nature, and it’s the confidence to grow with others.
 Learning to trust your aura will send some magic in this world.
 The right people will love you for exactly who you are.
 The only justification is to us.